incrementallair/es-navigation/README.md

 # Atom ES Navigation

-*ES Navigation* is an [Atom](https://atom.io) package providing simple scope-sensitive Javascript navigation utilities - in particular, for scoped bindings across ES6 module boundaries.
+*ES Navigation* is an [Atom](https://atom.io) provides keyboard shortcuts for jumping between scoped bindings in JavaScript, including between separate ES6 module files.

-When writing modules with ES6 module syntax, it can be frustrating to navigate between module files and instances of an import binding.
-The idea is to introduce this control via simple key bindings, using scope and module analysis.
+When writing modular code, it can be frustrating navigating between separate module files - using these shortcuts easily jump straight to the ES6 module definition of any imported binding.

 ![Usage Gif](https://raw.githubusercontent.com/incrementallair/es-navigation/master/es-navigate-demo.gif)